You lace up for a run with an empty stomach, wondering if eating first will help or sabotage the workout.

 Does Protein Before a Run Help or Hurt?

-Protein plus carbohydrate meals eaten close to a run trigger higher rates of nausea and cramping than carbohydrate-only meals.
+Protein plus carbohydrate eaten close to a run produces higher rates of nausea and cramping than carbohydrate alone.

-Keep protein to 5-10 grams before easy runs and workouts, which is the amount in a slice of toast or a small handful of nuts.
+Keep protein to 5 to 10 grams before easy runs and workouts, which is the amount in a slice of toast or a small handful of nuts.

-Avoid protein-heavy meals like eggs, yogurt, or protein bars within two hours of your run start.
+Avoid protein-heavy meals like eggs, Greek yogurt, and protein bars in the two hours before your run start.

-The exception is for runs longer than 90 minutes where slight muscle support helps sustain pace.
+The one exception is runs longer than 90 minutes, where a small protein dose helps sustain pace and limits muscle breakdown.

-For everyday runs, carbohydrate alone beats protein-and-carb combinations, so save protein for after you finish.
+For everyday runs, carbohydrate alone beats carbohydrate plus protein, so save the protein for your recovery meal afterward.

 Putting It All Together